PhamHuong92/VeoMiner/README.md

 * RandomSeed is optional.
 Set this if you want multiple miners using the same address to avoid nonce collisions.
 * SuffixMax optional and defaults to 65536.
 * PlatformId optional and defaults to 0.
+* AutoLocal optional and defaults to false.
+Try set true.
+Some faster.
+Some slower.
 * PoolUrl is optional and defaults to http://amoveopool2.com/work